xherin1999/noetia/noetia-whitepaper-v0.1-beta28.md

 > liberty is the existence of a subject that can refuse, bind, and exit without appealing to a global court.

 #### C.9.12 Eschatology of the Shell: sharpening, never finishing (lens)
-Under ΠΩ, “completion” is a trap concept.
+Under $\Pi\Omega$, “completion” is a trap concept.
 A civilization that declares itself finished is inviting capture: the finished thing becomes a temple.

 So the notebook stance is eschatological in a specific way:

 - The Shell **sharpens** as witness discipline spreads: more clauses become machine-checkable, more exits become callable, more provenance becomes legible.
-- But the Shell is never “done,” because Ω never stops generating new axes.
+- But the Shell is never “done,” because $\Omega$ never stops generating new axes.
 New forks, new services, new mind-forms, new coercion channels, new evidence standards—
 the basis keeps accreting.